Zalsupindole: Pharmacodynamics

 Zalsupindole is a non-selective serotonin receptor modulator including of the serotonin 5-HT_{2A} receptor.
 It acts as a low-potency, low-efficacy partial agonist of the serotonin 5-HT_{2A} receptor, with an EC_{50} of 8,200 nM and an E_{max} of 17%.
 The drug is also a moderate-efficacy partial agonist of the serotonin 5-HT_{2C} receptor, with an EC_{50} of 3,300 nM and an E_{max} of 70%.
 Other activities have also been reported.
-It is selective for the serotonin 5-HT_{2} receptors over a number of other receptors, including dopamine receptors, adrenergic receptors, and the κ-opioid receptor, among others.
+It is selective for the serotonin 5-HT_{2} receptors over a number of other receptors, including the serotonin 5-HT_{1A} receptor, dopamine receptors, adrenergic receptors, and the κ-opioid receptor, among others.
 The drug is a silent antagonist of the serotonin 5-HT_{2B} receptor, with an IC_{50} of 27,600 nM.

 Zalsupindole is orally bioavailable and centrally penetrant in animals.
 It is a psychoplastogen via activation of the serotonin 5-HT_{2A} receptor and rapidly and persistently increases neuroplasticity in preclinical research.
-Animal studies have found that it produces antidepressant-like effects without causing psychedelic-like effects such as the head-twitch response.
+The serotonin 5-HT_{2A} receptor antagonist ketanserin abolishes the psychoplastogenic effects of zalsupindole.
+Zalsupindole produces comparable psychoplastogenic effects to serotonergic psychedelics like psilocin and dimethyltryptamine (DMT) as well as to the dissociative ketamine.
+Animal studies have found that the drug produces antidepressant-like effects without causing psychedelic-like effects such as the head-twitch response.
 It does not produce hyperlocomotion at therapeutically relevant doses.
 In accordance with its serotonin 5-HT_{2B} receptor antagonism, zalsupindole showed no cardiovascular safety signals in animals.